macarthuror/parse-smtp-template/README.md

 3. (Optional) Config your email template

-In this module you can choise to use a simple template (1 template for bouth emails) or multiTemplate (1 template per type of email)
+**In this module you can choise to use a simple template (1 template for bouth emails) or multiTemplate (1 template per type of email)
-If you want to use the multi Language mode you need to set up the multi languaje mode.
+If you want to use the multi Language mode you need to set up the multi languaje mode.**
----

 ---
 <!-- USAGE EXAMPLES -->